A system description showing the benefits of this rotor.

 This correction causes the control panel to re-calculate the positions of other pre-programmed satellites.
 Immediately you can switch over to any other wanted satellite and the rotor will find it with good reception quality.
 If you have connected the AGC field-strength signal to the control panel before and adjusted it, this function will focus the chosen satellite to an optimum that you can not afford by hand.
 If you like, you can freely optimize every satellite signal by hand or auto-focus and store it.

 Installation is easy and simple.
 What about every day use?
 Via the front buttons you can switch to all satellites sequentially.
 Or take the number-pad for direct-access to the satellite-number.
-More comfortable is the zipping with the remote-control of your sat-receiver.
-The four wires leading normally to the actuator (linear motor) for your antenna on the roof are to be connected to the control panel.
-Now program as usual.
 After that enjoy the remote-comfort of a polarmount-set with the perfect precision of the 2-axis rotor.

 If one or another satellite cannot be adequately received due to a slanted position of the antenna mast as a result of improper concrete casting, the computer program allows to individually correct azimuth and elevation of all satellite locations!
 For this purpose four keys of the keypad which is concealed by a cover plate are available for UP/DOWN and EAST/WEST adjustment to align the parabolic antenna under all circumstances to those angles which provide optimum reception.
 Of course all of these new values can be stored in the memory, so the entries must be made only once.